pyccel/pyccel/docs/compiler.md

 export PYCCEL_DEFAULT_COMPILER='intel'
 pyccel example.py
 ```
-Any flags provided to the `pyccel` command (or to the `epyccel` Python function) override the corresponding values defined in the default compiler.
-This holds true also for the `--compiler` flag itself: if this is provided, the environment variable is ignored.
+The `--compiler` flag overrides the default compiler: if this is provided, the environment variable is ignored.

 ## Using an unsupported compiler or custom compiler flags